uw-echospace/group-website/content/authors/stuara/_index.md

 # Short bio (displayed in user profile at end of posts)
 # bio: I am an Undergraduate Research Assistant at the University of Washington studying Marine Biology and Art.
 I am developing data analysis and processing skills to apply to projects in conservation ecology.

-interests:
+#interests:
-- Marine and Arctic Ecology
+#- Marine and Arctic Ecology
-- Data Analysis/Data Science
+#- Data Analysis/Data Science
-- Software Engineering
+#- Software Engineering
-- 2D Animation
+#- 2D Animation
-- Illustration
+#- Illustration

 education:
   courses: